AdobeDocs/pass.en/help/authentication/tve-dashboard-reports.md

 ### AuthN TTL reports {#authn-ttl-reports}

-The AuthN TTL reports, also referred as Authentication Time-To-Live (TTL), displays the duration of the authentication token configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
+The AuthN TTL reports, also referred as Authentication Time-To-Live (TTL), display the duration for which authentication tokens are configured for your Channels integrations with various MVPDs across all [platforms](#platforms).
 These reports allow you to inspect the amount of time a user remains authenticated for a specific MVPD and platform.
-The values are presented in user-friendly formats such as, **days**, **hours**, **minutes**, and **seconds**.
-The AuthN TTL Reports table is designed with scrollable horizontal and vertical pages to accommodate various screen sizes.
+The duration values are presented in user-friendly formats such as, **days**, **hours**, **minutes**, and **seconds**.
+The AuthN TTL Reports table features horizontal and vertical scrolling to accommodate different screen sizes.

 You can also view and download data for [specific channels or MVPDs](#selecting-specific-channels-mvpds).